 Kalin Award Option

-Please mark the box at the bottom of the Sponsor Letter of Recommendation Form if the student applying for a scholarship is the sponsor's choice for the Kalin Award.
-The sponsor should include additional paragraphs as to why they feel the applicant deserves the this award.
-Kalin Award finalists must attend and participate in the complete National Convention with their attending chapter in the year the award is given.
+Please mark the box at the bottom of the sponsor letter of recommendation form if the student applying for a scholarship is the sponsor's choice for the Kalin Award.
+The sponsor should include additional paragraphs as to why they feel the applicant deserves this award.
+Kalin Award finalists must attend and participate in the complete national convention with their attending chapter in the year the award is given.
 For more details about this award click here.

 Both high school and two-year college students are required to submit their high school transcripts.
-Two-year college students must submit their college transcripts as well.
+Two-year college students must also submit their college transcripts.